Stanley Chow: Exhibitions

 In June 2014, Chow launched his first UK solo retrospective which was held at the Centre for Chinese Contemporary Art in the Northern Quarter of Manchester.
 He reflected on his upbringing in a chip shop by turning the window of the arts centre into a takeaway shop front.
 At the end of the exhibition all of the works were sold on a first-come, first-served basis at takeaway prices with buyers being able to remove the art from the walls and take it home immediately.
 All proceeds went to the CFCCA artistic programme.

 In early 2016, Chow announced plans to return to the Centre for Chinese Contemporary Art for a follow up exhibition which would take place for six months from February as part of the centre's 30th anniversary celebrations.
 The new exhibition, entitled InStangram, would follow on from Chow's previous Takeaway exhibition by presenting 30 new designs featuring food, locations and objects inspired by Chow's experiences of growing up as an English-born Chinese man in Manchester.

+On 3 August 2026, the Manchester Arndale shopping centre launched MCR Made; a 3D exhibition of giant inflatable figures.
+Based on Stanley Chow’s instantly recognisable designs, the suspended figures showed famous Mancunians and those who had shaped the city.
+The eclectic mix included comedian Caroline Aherne, footballer Marcus Rashford, scientist Alan Turing, and poet Lemn Sissay.
+As part of the exhibition Chow made a new portrait of MP Ellen Wilkinson, a suffragette and women’s rights campaigner born in Manchester, who was the first female Education Secretary in the British Cabinet.
+The artwork links to the Arndale Centre’s ‘Ask for Ellen’ initiative which began in 2022, aiming to combat period poverty by offering free sanitary products for those in need.